-- a) Is your business a member of any other industry associations?
+a) Is your business a member of any other industry associations?
 If so, explain your business' relationship with the association and the involvement of the Government of China with the association.

+Longte is not a member of any other industry associations.

-Response: No. - b) If your business is a member of another industry association, indicate whether this membership is voluntary or compulsory.
+b) If your business is a member of another industry association, indicate whether this membership is voluntary or compulsory.
 Explain the functions that the association provides for your business.
 Explain in detail the role of the association with respect to the directives as provided by the Government of China concerning the steel industry.